sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/threat-intelligence-tools.md

 HIDDENEXT/Worm.Gen

-I downloaded this file and ran the command `sha256sum <file>` to get the SHA256 hash.
-I put this hash into Talos Intelligence.
+Download this file and run the command `sha256sum <file>` to get the SHA256 hash.
+Put this hash into Talos Intelligence.

 </details>